-I appreciate the Bill and Melinda Gates Foundation and the Urban Institute for supporting this research.
-I also thank the Lumina Foundation for its early interest in the intersection of financial aid and public benefits.
+I appreciate the support of the Bill and Melinda Gates Foundation and the Urban Institute for supporting this research.
 I want to thank my colleagues at CLASP who provided valuable insights into the laws, regulations, and interpretations of various federal and state public benefits and financial aid programs.
 They include: Elizabeth Lower-Basch, Helly Lee, Suzanne Wikle, David Socolow, Christine Staub-Johnson, Anna Cielinski, Kisha Bird, and Cemere James.
 I also appreciate input offered by Sandy Baum of the Urban Institute.

 In research for this paper I spoke with a number of individuals who are blazing a trail in helping low-income college students better access the supports needed to persist and complete.
-I would like to acknowledge Abby Parcell and Jenna Bryant of MDC, David Kaz of the Seattle Jobs Initiative, Heather Smith of SparkPoint at Skyline College, Rhonda Mouton at Single Stop USA at LaGuardia Community College, Maryann Haytmanek at Northampton Community College, Andy Stettner and Anjali Morgan at Single Stop USA, Sara Goldrick-Rab and Katharine Broton at the Hope Lab of University of Wisconsin-Madison, Julie Kashen at the Century Foundation, Barbara Gault at the Institute for Women's Policy Research, Susan Warfield at the University of Minnesota-Twin Cities, and Autumn Green at Endicott College.
+I would like to acknowledge Abby Parcell and Jenna Bryant of MDC, David Kaz of the Seattle Jobs Initiative, Heather Smith of SparkPoint at Skyline College, Rhonda Mouton at SSUSA at LaGuardia Community College, Maryann Haytmanek at Northampton Community College, Andy Stettner and Anjali Morgan at Single Stop USA, Sara Goldrick-Rab and Katharine Broton at the Hope Lab of University of Wisconsin-Madison, Julie Kashen at the Century Foundation, Barbara Gault at the Institute for Women's Policy Research, and Susan Warfield at the University of Minnesota-Twin Cities Autumn Green at Endicott College.